seiji594/MTH767P_Group4_project/dataset/README.md

 #### Dataset
-The files from Kaggle FER2013 dataset should be loaded into this folder before running the scripts in teh notebooks
+The files from Kaggle FER2013 dataset should be loaded into this folder before running the scripts in the notebooks